dozmorovlab/HiCcompare/README.md

 - Master: contains the current stable release of `HiCcompare`
 - supplemental: contains supplementary files and data, see Additional Vignettes section below
+- manuscript_bioinformatics: contains write up for submission to Bioinformatics
 - test_version: contains versions of `HiCcommpare` currently in development.
 This version of the software may be unstable and is not reccomended for users.

 ## Additional Vignettes